Hongfeipower/HTN/README.md

   * Step 1. scRNA.r: R code for analyzing scATAC-seq data using ArchR.
   * Step 2.
 Pseudotime.R: R code for trajectory analysis.
   * Step 3. constrained_scATAC.R: R code for analyzing scATAC-seq data using ArchR.
-  * Step 4. new_network.R :Code for constructing promoter and enhancer regulatory networks.
+  * Step 4. new_network.R: Code for constructing promoter and enhancer regulatory networks.

 - promoter_enhancer: bedfile for promoter and enhancer
   * HTN_Hep1_enhancer.bed is an enhancer BED file for the HTN state of Hepatocytes_1.